lyuma/Av3Emulator/README.md

 3.1.1:

 * Fix error when DynamicBone is not present in project.
 * Fix one cause of random bicycle pose when using experimental editor features.
-Thanks for reporting, DorCoMaNdO (In general, experimental features can lead to editor instability or crashes.
+Thanks for reporting, DorCoMaNdO (Fixes #92 and #99)
+  (In general, experimental features can lead to editor instability or crashes.
 Use at your own risk.)
 * Deduplicate OSC warnings to avoid logspam.
-Thanks, Razgriz
+Thanks, Razgriz (Fixes #74)
+* Allow emulating avatars in additively loaded scenes (PR #73).
+Thanks, SenkyDragon.

 3.1.0: